This is an interesting tool that will basically allow you to start investing with as little as $5. But can you really make money with the Stash app?

 Getting Started With Stash

-When we first opened the app, we were greeted with a screenshot of the inside.
+When I first opened the app, I was greeted with a screenshot of the inside.
 Here’s a screenshot of the screenshot (yes that was a cheesy thing to say… no I do not regret it).

-We scrolled though a few other screens that gave us a run-down of the features, before we came to this.
+I scrolled though a few other screens that gave us a run-down of the features, before I came to this.
 This is an example of what the app costs to use.